icampsi/FindWhat/README.md

 # Future updates
-- A feature to rename the parsed PDF files to a custom format that includes extracted values (e.g., "$date_$companyName_etc.pdf") for easier archiving and relocation to another folder.
+- A feature to Relocate or copy parsed PDF files to another folder.
 - Functionality to rename the extracted CSV files and specify a destination location.
 - Functionality to ensure that no two formulas or static data have the same name (right now it's a mess of you do that).
 - Additional functions to enhance capabilities related to extracting variables from the pdf.